andreaneenu/Quantum_plasma/README.md

 This project is based on our research work that involves a hydrodynamic description of astrophysical plasma

-You can read the paper here:
+You can read the report here:
 👉 [**Quantum Hydrodynamic Description of Plasma (PDF)**](https://github.com/andreaneenu/Quantum_plasma/blob/main/Quantum_Plasma_Thesis_Paper.pdf)

 ## Simulation